 What happens in an organisation when nearly half the bosses change overnight?
 An unprecedented 21 new councillors in Greenwich are settling into their new jobs this month – 18 of them Labour.
 Of the borough’s 51 councillors, almost half either retired or lost their seats at the local elections on May 22nd and have been replaced with new ones.

 Greenwich’s council now has a new Leader Denise Hyland (its first ever woman leader, and about time too), and a new Deputy Leader, John Fahy.
 Of the council’s eight other cabinet members, four (Sizwe James, Chris Kirby, Danny Thorpe and Miranda Williams) have never served on the cabinet before (see the full list on the New Shopper’s website, here).
-And the role of chief whip – a key behind the scenes role – is now being performed by a newly-elected councillor, Stephen Brain.
+And the council’s chief whip – a key behind the scenes role – is now a newly-elected councillor, Stephen Brain.

 Such turnover is rare in London’s Town Halls, and rarer still in Greenwich.
 There was much less change at the local elections in 2002, 2006 and 2010.
 It’s all the more surprising that this turnover has not resulted from the Town Hall changing hands between political parties.
 Many of the departees had quit voluntarily and in all but three cases, their seats have been taken by councillors of the same party colours.

 These radical changes in Greenwich, as in other boroughs, have resulted from changes within the ruling Labour Party, not the council elections themselves.
 As always in safe Labour boroughs like Greenwich, the internal elections within the Labour Group are just as important as the council elections that precede them.
 And the scale of Labour’s victories in London in May make it easy to overlook the seismic changes that have taken place behind the scenes in many Town Halls, which may have more lasting importance than the election results themselves.